gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 ### Environmental Physical/Mental Health Benefits

 Air quality benefits of house plants have been studied by NASA and shown to have many benefits to those with and without breathing issues.
-They help purify the air
+They help purify the air along with creating a more oxygen rich enviroment which can have positive effects on focus and cognition.

 * [NASA Clean Air Study - Wikipedia](https://en.wikipedia.org/wiki/NASA_Clean_Air_Study "https://en.wikipedia.org/wiki/NASA_Clean_Air_Study")
 * [Planting Healthier Indoor Air - Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3230460/ "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3230460/")